 Singer-songwriter and guitarist John Mayer, bassist Pino Palladino and drummer Steve Jordan teamed up with legends Chick Corea and Miles Davis prodigy, Wallace Roney, in Electric Lady’s Studio “A”.View Post

-Congratulations to Electric Lady’s GRAMMY Award winning projects.
-See the full list here.
+Congratulations to Electric Lady’s Grammy Award winning projects.

 Electric Lady hosted overdub and mix sessions for Arcade Fire’s fourth studio album, Reflektor — produced by James Murphy and released today.
 Mixed entirely in Studio “C” by resident friend and client, Tom Elmhirst (with additional engineering by Ben Baptie), the album marked our first-ever sessions with the band and re-introduced David Bowie to our facility for his feature on the title track.